SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 Please follow this convention when adding a new row
 * `<type: NEW|EDIT|DELETE> - *<resource name>*: <details>`

+## NEWEST VERSION

+* NEW `dataService.imageBuilders.builderImage`, sets the builder image used for Renku builds.
+* NEW `dataService.imageBuilders.runImage`, sets the run image used for Renku builds.
+* DELETE `dataService.imageBuilders.vscodiumPythonRunImage`, as it is replaced by `dataService.imageBuilders.runImage`.

 ## Upgrading to Renku 2.9.0

 * NEW `notebooks.sessionIngress.ingressClassName`, set to `nginx` by default.
 Replaces the deprecated `kubernetes.io/ingress.class` annotation.